 This workshop offers an introduction to key terms and concepts of paleography of manuscripts in the Middle Ages, including a hands-on session with the western medieval manuscripts held at Kenneth Spencer Research Library.
 It focuses on the mis-en-page and contents of the medieval book and discusses the interplay between text and image, including a summary of the development of different types of scripts.
 The workshop also provides an overview of select digital tools and resources for the study of script and decoration of manuscripts as well as transcription.
-The number of participants is limited to 12 for each session of this workshop.
-Registration is required.

 Medieval Manuscripts and the Digital Age

 This workshop considers the ways in which the digital age has impacted the field of manuscript studies in the last two decades, including a hands-on session with digital tools and reproductions of western medieval manuscripts held at Kenneth Spencer Research Library.
 It showcases contemporary digital humanities projects and digital resources related to manuscripts as well as discussing the opportunities and challenges presented by digital tools when it comes to the study of the manuscript book.
 The workshop also discusses how the pandemic affected and continues to affect the field of manuscript studies and those working with manuscripts in different capacities.
 Participants are asked to have access to a computer (and not a phone or tablet) for this workshop.